eurekesh/eurekesh/README.md

 ### Hi there 👋

 ## What I Do
 My name is Ash and I *love* learning new things!
-I currently am studying abroad, but I typically assist teaching introductory C++ at CU Boulder.
+I typically assist teaching introductory C++ at CU Boulder.
 I have worked at [Cognex Corporation](https://www.cognex.com/) where I developed on embedded web interfaces for industrial barcode readers.
-This past summer I worked at [Amazon Advertising](https://advertising.amazon.com/)'s Audience Distribution team to make old things new again 😄
+The past two summers (2022-2023) I worked at [Amazon Advertising](https://advertising.amazon.com/)'s Audience Distribution team, where I owned the creation of internal auditing tools and created new customer-serving APIs for advertising campaign management.

 ![eurekesh's GitHub stats](https://github-readme-stats.vercel.app/api?username=eurekesh&show_icons=true&theme=radical)
 <!--